-Thinking of buying another business?
-An attorney can be an invaluable member of your team.
-You'll need a pro who can draft agreements, review contracts, and assist with the due diligence that’s required to complete an acquisition.
+If you’re thinking of buying another business, you’ll need to find an attorney who can draft agreements, review contracts, and assist with the due diligence that’s required to complete an acquisition.

 But how do you find a great one?
 This article will help you make a smart call.